 There are apparently many ways to follow the increasingly popular practice

 of Intermittent Fasting.
-This can include skipping meals, eating every-other-day, or alternating a certain number of days fasting with a set amount of
+This can include skipping meals, eating every-other-day, or alternating a certain number of days fasting with a set amount of days eating.

 Intermittent Fasting has been linked to weight loss success, lowering diabetes risk, lowers triglyceride levels, reduces inflammation, decreases damage from free radicals (‘waste material’ in the body), promotes human growth hormone (HGH) production, and has been found to lengthen the lifespan of animals.